top of page

 And beneath the ice, there is always life.

-🧠 Experiences of rejection or emotional neglect don’t just bruise the heart — they shape the wiring of the brain itself.
 Learn more about how childhood trauma alters the development of your brain and why these early patterns create the conditions for the shadow self to form.

-The Shadow Is Not Evil - It’s Exiled
+The Shadow Is Not Evil, It’s Exiled

-We were taught to fear the shadow - to treat it as something dark to overcome.
+We were taught to fear the shadow, to treat it as something dark to overcome.
 But the truth is far gentler, and far more radical.

 The shadow isn’t evil.
 It’s exiled.